 After years of working with young people in community-based supervision programs at Northeast Treatment Centers (NET) in Philadelphia, Adam Serlin developed a custom performance management system to track the numbers, characteristics, and outcomes of the young people in his care, as well as the efficacy of his program’s services.
 This information led to improvements in service delivery, new strategies for youth engagement, and better youth outcomes at NET.

 - Identify gaps in information and implement data solutions.
-Adam will work with system stakeholders to align their data collection and outcome standards, and to design tailored technology and management solutions.
+Adam worked with system stakeholders to align their data collection and outcome standards, and to design tailored technology and management solutions.

 - Sustain and expand his performance management approach.
-Adam will work with stakeholders to build an infrastructure for data-informed performance management systems in Philadelphia, develop potential policy recommendations, and collect lessons and best practices to help replicate the model in other jurisdictions.
+Adam worked with stakeholders to build an infrastructure for data-informed performance management systems in Philadelphia, develop potential policy recommendations, and collect lessons and best practices to help replicate the model in other jurisdictions.